What is a tension headache?

 The symptoms are that of a typical headache.
 A patient with a tension headache will experience a dull ache in their head and tightness or pressure in the affected area.
 Mayo Clinic (2019) states that there are two types of tension headaches: episodic and chronic.
-“Episodic tension headaches can last from 30 minutes to a week.
+“Episodic anatomy of the headtension headaches can last from 30 minutes to a week.
 Frequent episodic tension headaches occur less than 15 days a month for at least three months.
 Frequent episodic tension headaches may become chronic.
 Chronic tension headaches last hours and may be continuous.
 If your headaches occur 15 or more days a month for at least three months, they’re considered chronic” (Mayo Clinic, 2019).
 Some patients may find it difficult to understand the difference between a tension headache and a migraine, as both can be quite painful and disruptive to one’s daily life.
 “Unlike some forms of migraine, tension headaches usually aren’t associated with visual disturbances, nausea or vomiting.
 Although physical activity typically aggravates migraine pain, it doesn’t make tension headache pain worse.
 An increased sensitivity to either light or sound can occur with a tension headache, but these aren’t common symptoms” (Mayo Clinic, 2019).
 Tightness is neck & shoulder musculature are also a common symptoms.

 How does one treat a tension headache?